ldijkman/Hey_Electra/README.md

 <img src="https://github.com/ldijkman/Hey_Electra/blob/main/bixby.jpg" width="50%" heigth="50%">

-no monthly or yearly payments to unlock more features or hide ads
+no monthly fees or yearly payments to unlock more features or hide ads

 you are free!